International artists set to inspire at Leeds Beckett

 An inspirational series of international guest speakers, including poets, fashion designers, artists, architects and filmmakers, is set to launch on Monday 3 October at Leeds Beckett University.

-The annual, year-long, INSIDE/OUT programme, hosted by Leeds Beckett’s School of Art, Architecture and Design, features a range of high-profile art practitioners from across the world.
+The annual, year-long, INSIDE/OUT programme, hosted by Leeds Beckett’s Leeds School of Arts, features a range of high-profile art practitioners from across the world.
 All sessions are free and open to the public.

 Launching this year’s series will be Nathaniel Mellors, Senior Lecturer at Leeds Beckett, who will screen his 2016 film Ourhouse, Ep – 1: Time.
 Held at the University’s city centre Rose Bowl building, Lecture Theatre A, on Monday 3 October from 6 to 8pm, the screening will be followed by a talk from Nathaniel on the making of the film.